 Exceptions to Taking In-class Final Examinations at the Scheduled Block of Time or Place

-Accommodations for students with documented disabilities are determined in consultation with the Disability and Access Specialists in the Academic Support Centers and the instructor.
+Accommodations for students with documented disabilities are determined in consultation with the disability and access specialists in the Center for Advising and Academic Support (CAAS) and the instructor.

 Multilingual Student Accommodations

-Accommodations for students with certified, special English-language needs are determined in consultation with the Academic Support Centers and the instructor.
+Accommodations for students with certified, special English-language needs are determined in consultation with the Center for Advising and Academic Support (CAAS) and the instructor.

 Rare, Special Circumstances

 A student is required to take in-class final examinations on the scheduled days unless the department chairs or program directors, in consultation with the course instructors, give the student written permission to reschedule any final examination to other days or times.
 Student requests for any alternative final examination dates, times, or accommodations for special circumstances must be made in writing on the Special Circumstances form and submitted to the instructor, who passes it on to the appropriate chair or program director.